 Rooted in Truth

-Recently I was looking over my long list of blog post ideas.
-Most of the time blog post ideas come to me as I am in scripture, as I am in nature or on walks, as I am competing in a race or as I am in the shower.
+Recently I was looking over my long list of blog post ideas and Rooted in Truth stood out to me.
+I might have shared this before but most of the time blog post ideas come to me as I am in scripture, as I am in nature or on walks, as I am competing in a race or as I am in the shower.
 Ha!
 I am going to assume I am not the only one who receives revelation in the shower!
 Most of the time the thought just sits as a title for many months until I’m finally ready to write the post and hit publish.

 Back in July, on the trip Colby and I took to California, which has been the inspiration for many blog posts, we were hiking at Yosemite and saw massive sequoia trees.
 I mean, MASSIVE!!!!!!
 I was drawn not only to the size of the trees, but the size of the roots, which led me to adding “rooted in truth” to my list of potential blog posts.